vengdu/maze/README.md

 - Gita loses energy over time (pick a decay rate that gives the game a sense of urgency.)
 - Gita gains 20 energy when it picks up an energy pod (pick a frequency of energy pods that makes the game challenging.)
 - When Gita's energy reaches 25 you are low on battery.
-- When Gita's energy reaches 0 the game ends and the score is displayed.
+- When Gita's energy reaches 0 the game ends and your score is displayed.
-- The score can be calculated by the following equation (s = 3.14 * t + 50 * n) [s = score, t = time in seconds, n = number of energy pods collected]
+- The score is calculated with the following equation (s = 3.14 * t + 50 * n) [s = score, t = time in seconds, n = number of energy pods collected]
+- All scores are displayed as integers
-- When you get to the goal, the game ends and your score is multiplied by 1.78 and your integer score is displayed.
+- When you get to the goal, the game ends and your score is multiplied by 1.78 and displayed.
 - You should not be able to reach the goal without picking up at least one energy container.

 #### Game Icons ####
-- Normal operation: gita_idle.png
+- **Normal operation**: gita_idle.png
-- Low Battery: gita_lowBattery.png
+- **Low Battery**: gita_lowBattery.png
-- Autonomous Mode: gita_autonomous.png
+- **Autonomous Mode**: gita_autonomous.png
-- Goal: goalPost.svg
+- **Goal**: goalPost.svg
-- Energy Pod: energyPod.svg
+- **Energy Pod**: energyPod.svg

 ### How We Measure Success
 You have created an awesome web based game where Gita does what it does best, congratulations!
-Please send us a link to your repo or make a pull request to ours, we look forward to seeing your hard work :rocket:
+Please send us a zipped up copy of your repository, along with all of your git history, we look forward to seeing your hard work :rocket:

 ### Bonus Points ###
-If you would like to continue to make your project extra special there is always extra credit for completing any of the following:
+If you would like to continue to make your project extra special, you will get extra points for completing any of the following:

 - (+) You make a PR to fix something in this repo, and it is accepted.
-- (+) You implement the sound effects found in /sounds.
+- (+) You implement the sound effects found in /docs/designs/sounds.
 - (+) The application is responsive and works on a variety of window sizes.
 - (++) Multiple levels, with less energy pods as you get to higher levels.
 - (+++) Implement logins and persistence between sessions, including previous scores.